g-r-a-v-e-l-y/g-r-a-v-e-l-y.github.io/content/posts/2010/2010-03-20-scream-like-a-man.md

 course, when you go to a site you don't want to work for, but the ads have already loaded.
 That's [revenue](http://arstechnica.com/business/news/2010/03/why-ad-blocking-is-devastating-to-the-sites-you-love.ars).
 Gross.

-The web isn't a passive medium.
-These links can be fixed go to better sites.
-The web isn't a passive medium.

 So I made [this greasemonkey script](/files/scream.user.js) to zap all links to all the sites I don't want to work for.
-Zap them dead.
 If it's too late—say a shortened url tricked me—I'd rather see a [goat scream like man](http://www.youtube.com/watch?v=L0-lkl9TzsU) than see what a mistake I just made, so it does that too.
 You can edit it to do something less drastic of course, but where's the fun in that?

-Also dude—javascript-massaging the HTML DOM is so relatively simple and easy that an idiot like me can do it.
-So should you.
-Look at this.
-You can do this.

-The web isn't a passive medium.

 ```js
 var url = location.href;